It's an archive of sorts, although there are no dates and times. Kite flying is timeless, don't you agree?

 Big Rustling Delta Goes Overhead

-This week has seen something of a catch-up after the first couple of very wet weeks foiled more frequent flying down here in Adelaide.
-Today the weather station was reporting gusts to around 20kph.
-A bit fresh for the 4.8m (16ft) span Multi-Dowel Delta, but these days I just tie on a drogue to settle this kite down.
+This week has seen something of a catch up after the first couple of very wet weeks foiled more frequent flying down here in Adelaide.
+Today, the weather station was reporting gusts to about 20 kph.
+This is a bit fresh for the 4.8 m (16 feet) span Multi-Dowel Delta, but these days I just tie on a drogue to settle this kite down.
 Plus it's rigged with somewhat more billow in the sail, which makes for more stable flight.
 In smoother and lighter winds I usually spread the leading edges further apart to flatten out the sail.

 Anyway, as expected due to trees upwind, the big bendy kite spent plenty of time stalling and flying sideways while low.
-It finally came close to the middle of the field as I let more of the 100 pound Dacron line out.
-At this point, it was fairly straightforward to give the line a tug when the nose was pointing directly up, accelerating the huge Delta skywards.
+It finally came close to the middle of the field as I let more of the 100-pound Dacron line out.
+At this point, it was fairly straightforward to give the line a tug when the nose was pointing directly up, accelerating the huge delta skyward.

 Once over 100 feet, the kite flew fairly smoothly.
-Rustling loudly whenever the gust strength climbed past 15kph or so.
+It rustled loudly whenever the gust strength climbed past 15 kph or so.
 It was interesting watching the fast ripples in the plastic, moving from front to back.
 Occasionally, a lull would allow the kite to lurch sideways as it lost air pressure, but the drogue soon had it back on an even keel again.
-So to speak - it is it actually a keel-less design!
+So to speak, since it is it actually a keelless design!

 Giving Aren (8) the camera, I soon had the big kite wallowing around close to the ground.
 With every little puff of extra air, I let out line so the kite moved out across the grass.
-Eventually, on 30m (100 feet) of line the kite was allowed to sit back and rather slowly climb out to full height.
+Eventually, on 30 meters (100 feet) of line the kite was allowed to sit back and rather slowly climb out to full height.
 There wasn't really as much breeze as expected!
-So the leading edge spars could have been spread out further for a tighter sail.
+So the leading-edge spars could have been spread out further for a tighter sail.
 But never mind.
 Once up, the kite was holding height easily.

-Next, more line was let out.
-60 meters (200 feet) now.
-Again, the huge blue Delta took its time re-gaining height and line angle.
-But it was flying smooth up there, well clear of the rough air from houses and trees upwind.
+Next, more line was let out—to 60 meters (200 feet) now.
+Again, the huge blue delta took its time regaining height and line angle.
+But it was flying smoothly up there, well clear of the rough air from houses and trees upwind.

-Finally, having just a few more minutes available before being due back home, we climbed the kite up on 90 meters (300 feet).
+Finally, having just a few more minutes available before being due back home, we climbed the kite up on 90 meters (300 feet) of line.
 Nice!
-I took some video at this point since Aren was able to hang on.
+I took some video at this point, since Aren was able to hang on.
 Despite the size, this kite never pulls more than a few kilos.

 Meanwhile, the wind meter had been whirring away on its little tripod.
-5kph average with a max gust to 10.6kph.
-Fairly light, although the Delta had probably felt the occasional gust in the mid to high teens, high up.
+It showed a 5 kph average with a max gust to 10.6 kph.
+That's fairly light, although the delta had probably felt the occasional gust in the mid to high teens, high up.

-A short outing but it was good seeing the large light-wind Delta doing its thing at almost 300 feet above the grass.
+It might have been a short outing, but it was good seeing the large light-wind delta doing its thing at almost 300 feet above the grass.

-Gliding around, sitting up on its tail to climb in the gusts, swinging back into wind after heading off downwind.
-Large excursions off to the left and right, before smoothly heading up towards the apex again.
-The things light wind Deltas do.
+The huge blue delta glided around, sat up on its tail to climb in the gusts, and swung back into wind after heading off downwind.
+There were large excursions off to the left and right, before the kite smoothly headed up toward the apex again.
+These are the things that light-wind deltas do.

-The late afternoon sun lit up the sail as it moved across the cloudless pale blue sky.
-But I had to hurry - 8 yr old Aren was finishing soccer practice at school and would not cope well if I was too late...
+The late afternoon sun lit up the sail as it moved across the cloudless pale-blue sky.
+But I had to hurry; 8-year-old Aren was finishing soccer practice at school and would not cope well if I was too late.

 Big Delta Glides Near Glassy Ocean

 Yesterday afternoon would normally have been the AKFA Kite Fly for September.
-However, most fliers didn't turn up since winds were predicted to be very light - later in the afternoon.
+However, most flyers didn't turn up since winds were predicted to be very light, later in the afternoon.
 Unfortunately for the two of us who did turn up, the ocean became like glass fairly early on.
-Just the occasional patch of perhaps 3kph air was disturbing the water's surface!
-I was not aware of this initially...
+Just the occasional patch of perhaps 3 kph air was disturbing the water's surface!

 For a few seconds at a time, the ponderous blue bird did hang in the air, before slowly succumbing to gravity.
 Again and again I tried, brushing up some rusty line-handling skills by flying and gliding the kite back to my hand each time.
-Apart from a couple of awkward wing-tip landings, which fortunately didn't do any damage.
+This was apart from a couple of awkward wingtip landings that fortunately didn't do any damage.

 So, that was that!

-I had the Dowel Rokkaku, Dowel Delta and Multi-Dowel Delta in the car.
-First up was the Rok, which floated around on the merest whiff of breeze, while I took a few short movies.
-The air was all over the place, but mostly there seemed to be an Easterly flow over the park.
-Despite the clouds traveling in the opposite direction only a few thousand feet above.
+I had the Dowel Rokkaku, Dowel Delta, and Multi-Dowel Delta in the car.
+First up was the rok, which floated around on the merest whiff of breeze, while I took a few short movies.
+The air was all over the place, but mostly there seemed to be an easterly flow over the park.
+This was despite the clouds traveling in the opposite direction, only a few thousand feet above.

-After this I let out some line and played around with the light-weight Rok on about 30 meters (100 feet).
-Barely enough air to stay up!
+After this I let out some line and played around with the light-weight rok on about 30 meters (100 feet).
+There was barely enough air to stay up!

 Knowing that it was going to be hard to stay airborne, I lashed the spreader on with the leading edge spars as far apart as possible.
 After a few unsuccessful launch attempts, I sensibly moved right to the middle of the park.

-Oh, did I mention the breeze was now a Westerly?!
+Oh, did I mention the breeze was now a westerly?!
 Still, it was very light and it was a matter of working the line a bit from time to time, to contact slightly faster air.
-By this time about 60 meters of line was out.
-Although this kite is often flown on 200 pound Dacron, the 100 pound stuff was a better choice today.
+By this time, about 60 meters (200 feet) of line was out.
+Although this kite is often flown on 200-pound Dacron, the 100-pound stuff was a better choice today.
 Perhaps it added a few seconds to most of the flights!

-For a while it was fun to float the kite way out downwind, just skirting the tops of some low sand dunes, before holding the line and urging the dowel-and-plastic craft upwards.
+For a while it was fun to float the kite way out downwind, just skirting the tops of some low sand dunes, before holding the line and urging the dowel-and-plastic craft upward.
 Efforts to keep the kite in the air just resulted in shorter and shorter line lengths as it wallowed about at fairly low line angles.
-A couple of re-launches were required.
+A couple of relaunches were required.

 A small light aircraft buzzed overhead.
 Initially difficult to spot since it had climbed so high, the plane had become a mere dot in the blue expanse above.
-I explained to Aren (my 8 year old) that the plane was 'climbing its guts out'.
-Nose high and with very modest forward speed.
+I explained to Aren (my 8-year-old) that the plane was "climbing its guts out."
+It was straining nose high and with very modest forward speed.
 Quite a few minutes later, the reason became clear...

-All of a sudden we all became aware of three brightly colored sport parachutes descending towards our general area on the beach.
-The Delta was left parked, or rather flopped, over a mound of dry seaweed as we watched the skydivers land one by one about 200 meters further down the beach.
+All of a sudden we became aware of three brightly colored sport parachutes descending toward our general area on the beach.
+The delta was left parked, or rather flopped, over a mound of dry seaweed as we watched the skydivers land—one by one—about 200 meters further down the beach.
 Very cool!

 Regarding the kite, it was not the most relaxed flying ever.
-But definitely better than nothing!
+But it was definitely better than nothing!